shschwar/DockerDemo/README.md

-# DockerDemo - C# based services used to learn Docker
+# DockerDemo - C# based services for docker training.

 This solution contains:
 * WorkspaceMetadataService - a microservice for internal use to get infromation regarding the workspace